 If you want all of the deliciously awesome flavour of stuffed cabbage rolls without the hassle of actually stuffing them, this is the recipe for you.
 Brown rice, lean ground beef, cabbage, warming spices, and tomato sauce stew together for a comforting bowl.
 The entire family will love this dish, and it’s so budget-friendly!
 Perfect for the shoestring budget or pinching pennies when you need to while still staying healthy.

-7. Corned beef & cabbage from The Typical Mom
+7. Instant Pot Corned Beef & Cabbage from The Typical Mom

 This Irish dish is typically reserved for St. Patrick’s Day, though we think it’s acceptable any day of the week.
 When it’s this quick and easy, why not?
 It’s also quite healthy, balancing out a full meal with some protein, some starch, and some fibrous green veggies.
 This dish often takes an entire day to make, so no wonder it’s reserved for special occasions.
 This version only takes about an hour and a half!

-8. Stuffed cabbage from Girl & the Kitchen
+8. Stuffed Cabbage Rolls from Girl & the Kitchen

 Un-stuffed cabbage is tasty, but some of us want the real deal.
 Not to worry – this recipe makes it easier than ever to get beautiful results.
 In the oven, you can expect to wait an hour or two before everything is fully cooked in your cabbage roll.
 This recipe?
 It takes just about 17 minutes for perfectly tender rice, meat, and sauce all blended together for the most delectable bites!

 9. Pork Chops & Cabbage from Hip Pressure Cooking